tortich/copypasta/readme.txt

-This repository contains a beginners  code expamles from from Learn Ruby The Hard Way (http://ruby.learncodethehardway.org/).
+This repository contains a beginner's code expamles from from Learn Ruby The Hard Way (http://ruby.learncodethehardway.org/).